Know all about the AR-15 and arm yourself with facts!

 - Direct Impingement AR-15

 - Figuring Out Which AR-15 Is Best for You

 AR-15 | An Assault Rifle of Choice

-There are some important differences between the military and civilian versions of the rifle and we’ll talk about those, as well as the differences found among the AR family of weapons.
+There are differences between the military and civilian versions of the rifle.
+We’ll talk about those, as well as the differences found among the AR family of weapons.

 Before we get into the AR-15, I feel it’s important to know a little bit about the M16/M4 and its history.

 We’ve all seen the M-16 on television or in the movies.
 For years, most people assumed that the AR-15 is the semi-automatic version of the M-16.

 In 1959, ArmaLite sold its rights to the AR-15 to Colt.
 The AR designation stayed, but contrary to popular belief, AR does not stand for Assault Rifle.

 It meant and still means Armalite AR 15 Rifle.
 The AR-15 was first adopted, in 1962, by the United States Air Force for their security police; the AR-15 received the designation M16.

 The U.S. Army began to field the XM16E1 in 1965, with the majority of them going to the Republic of Vietnam Army.
 It included the newly formed Airmobile Divisions, chiefly the 1st Air Cavalry Division.